MapleScotDevelopment/PigPens/README.md

 The hard:

+Serialising/Deserialising data to/from json files.
+Why is this so bad?
+The libgdx json support is fantastic and simple and handles everything thrown at it.
+The unity json support is sorely lacking and can't handle 2d arrays or dictionaries.
+I didn't want to add a dependency just to save game data to file so I worked around the issue but I was tearing my hair out for a while over this.

 Not doing everything in code.
 I am a coder (this is obvious from the artwork), I am used to doing everything in code.
 For example when it came to making the fence buttons my firt reaction was to write a piece of code that knew where to put the first button and the horizontal and vertical distances between the buttons and generate them all in code.
 Then I stopped and thought no, the unity way would be to copy and paste the button each time and move it to the correct location.
 Then later I realised I should have made it a prefab first and had to add that retro-actively.

 The learning curve.
 There is a lot to learn and you have to learn the unity way of doing things.
 This is hard.
 The animation system stumped me quite a bit which is why I use DOTween in code for quite a few things.
 DOTween is very similar to the <a href="https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/scenes/scene2d/actions/Actions.html">Actions</a> part of libGdx.